AndreeeasN/pp1-tekken-rundown/README.md

   - A sign-up form for the Unofficial TEKKEN Rundown Newsletter
   ![Newsletter Page](assets/images/documentation/newsletter-page.png)
-  - The user is prompted to enter name, e-mail and region and may then select from 4 additional mailing lists (Upcoming Tekken DLC, Tekken World Tour, Nearby local tournaments and Developer commentary)
+  - The user is prompted to enter name, e-mail and region and may then select from 4 additional mailing lists:
+    - Upcoming Tekken DLC
+    - Tekken World Tour
+    - Nearby local tournaments
+    - Developer commentary
   - NOTICE - As the Code Institute Formdump page has been down for the last few weeks, submitting the form will not work as of now.

 ### Footer